An aperiodic set of 11 Wang tiles: Aperiodic sets of Wang tiles

 \subsection{Aperiodic tilesets}

-The first example of a set of Wang tiles was provided by Berger in 1964.
-The set contained in the 1966 AMS publication \cite{Berger2} contains 20426 tiles, but Berger's original PhD Thesis \cite{BergerPhD} also contains a simplified version with 104 tiles.
+The first set of Wang tiles was provided by Berger in 1964.
+The set contained in the 1966 AMS publication~\cite{Berger2}, has 20426 tiles, but Berger's original PhD Thesis~\cite{BergerPhD} also contains a simplified version with 104 tiles.
+It should be noted that there is a mistake in Berger's paper: namely that 3 tiles are missing and 4 tiles are unneeded, bringing the actual tileset to 103 tiles.
 This tileset is of a substitutive nature.
-Knuth \cite{KnuthWang} gave another simplified version of Berger's original proof with 92 tiles.
+Knuth~\cite{KnuthWang} gave another simplified version of Berger's original set, with 92 tiles (6 of which are actually unneeded, bringing the number 86).

-Lauchli obtained in 1966 an aperiodic set of 40 Wang tiles, published in 1975 in a paper of Wang \cite{Wang2}.
+In 1966, Lauchli obtained an aperiodic set of 40 Wang tiles, which is published in a 1975 paper by Wang~\cite{Wang2}.

-Robinson found in 1967 an aperiodic set of 52 tiles.
-It was mentioned in a Notices of the AMS summary, but the only place this set can be found is in an article of Poizat \cite{Poizat}.
-His most well known tileset is however a 1969 tileset (published in 1971) \cite{Robinson} of 56 tiles.
-The paper hints at a set of 35 Wang tiles.
+In 1967, Robinson found an aperiodic set of 104 tiles, which was mentioned only in a Notice of the AMS summary~\cite{robinson1967seven}.
+Two simplifications of this tileset exist: first, Poizat describes a tileset of 52 tiles~\cite{Poizat}.
+Second, a tileset of 56 tiles was published by Robinson in 1971~\cite{Robinson} and is probably his most well-known tileset.
+In that paper, he hints at a set of 35 Wang tiles.

-Robinson managed to lower the number of tiles again to 32 using a idea due to Roger Penrose.
-The same idea is used by Grunbaum and Shephard to obtain an aperiodic set of 24 tiles \cite{GrSh}.
-Robinson obtained in 1977 a set of 24 tiles from a tiling method by Ammann.
-The record for a long time was held by Ammann, who obtained in 1978 a set of 16 Wang tiles.
-Details on these tilesets are provided when available in \cite{GrSh}
+Later, Robinson managed to lower the number of tiles again to 32 using an idea by Roger Penrose.
+The same idea is used by Grunbaum and Shephard to obtain an aperiodic set of 24 tiles~\cite{GrSh}.
+In 1977, Robinson obtained a set of 24 tiles from a tiling method by Ammann.
+For a long time the record was held by Ammann, who obtained, in 1978, a set of 16 Wang tiles.
+When available, details on these tilesets are provided in~\cite{GrSh}.

-In 1975, Aanderaa and Lewis \cite{Aanderaa} build the first aperiodic \emph{deterministic} tileset.
-No details about the tileset are provided but it is possible to extract one from the exposition by Lewis \cite{Lewis}.
-This construction was somehow forgotten in the literature and the first aperiodic deterministic tileset is usually attributed to Kari in 1992 \cite{KariNil}.
+In 1975, Aanderaa and Lewis~\cite{Aanderaa} build the first aperiodic \emph{deterministic} tileset.
+No details about the tileset are provided but it is possible to extract one from the exposition by Lewis~\cite{Lewis}.
+This construction was somehow forgotten in the literature, and the first aperiodic deterministic tileset is usually attributed to Kari in 1992~\cite{KariNil}.

-In 1989, Mozes showed a general method that can be used to translate any substitution tiling into a set of Wang tiles \cite{Mozes:1989}, which will be of course aperiodic.
-There are multiple generalizations of this result (depending of the exact definition of ``substitution tiling''), of which we cite only a few \cite{GS,OlFe,Gloa}.
-For a specific example, Socolar build such a representation \cite{Senechal} of the chair tiling, which in our vocabulary can be done using 64 tiles.
+In 1989, Mozes showed a general method that can be used to translate any substitution tiling into a set of Wang tiles~\cite{Mozes:1989}, which will be, of course, aperiodic.
+There are multiple generalizations of this result (depending on the exact definition of ``substitution tiling''), of which we cite only a few~\cite{GS,OlFe,Gloa}.
+For a specific example, Socolar built such a representation~\cite{Senechal} of the chair tiling, which, in our vocabulary, can be done using 64 tiles.